Don’t Ethernet networks require synchronisation?

 Exceptional characteristics are as follows:

-Integrated Snycjack assurance functionality
+- Integrated Snycjack assurance functionality

-Modular, scalable design
+- Modular, scalable design

-Redundant architecture
+- Redundant architecture

-Hot swappable modules
+- Hot swappable modules

-ADVA: OSA542x
+Adtran: OSA542x

 A family of IEEE l588v2 PTP synchronisation devices with testing functions and GNSS assurance monitoring with NTP server and GNSS receiver and multiple sync fanout options for use at the edge of the mobile telephone network and other packet-driven transmission networks.
 Also ideal for legacy networks and migration to packet networks.

-ADVA: OSA 5422
+Adtran: OSA 5422

 Characteristics:

-8 x 1G/10G optical fibre ports
+- 8 x 1G/10G optical fibre ports

-2 x electric Ethernet ports 100/1G
+- 2 x electric Ethernet ports 100/1G

-2 x additional slots/h5>
+- 2 x additional slots/h5>

-2 x BITS in/out
+- 2 x BITS in/out

-5G-ready: optional multiband GNNS-receiver in PRTC-B quality
+- 5G-ready: optional multiband GNNS-receiver in PRTC-B quality</

-Boundary clock accuracy class C and D
+- Boundary clock accuracy class C and D

-ADVA: OSA 5405 I/O (indoor/outdoor)
+Adtran: OSA 5405 I/O (indoor/outdoor)

 Can be installed on windows or inside walls.
 Whether mounted indoors or outdoors, even at street level in urban canyons, OSA 5405 offers unparalleled flexibility.